shundhammer/qphotoview/README.md

-## Why yet another image viewer?
+## Why Yet Another Image Viewer?

-_This might be a bit outdated, but still mostly true_
+_This might be a bit outdated, but it's still mostly true_

 Short version: Because the other ones (at least the ones that are available on Linux / X11) all suck.
 They all suck in different ways, but they definitely all